19hours/sg-statutes/Acts/Gas Act.md

 ### Carrying out of earthworks within vicinity of gas plant or gas pipe

-32\.—(1) Subject to this section, no person other than a gas transporter shall commence or carry out, or cause or permit the commencement or carrying out of, any earthworks within the vicinity of any gas plant or gas pipe in a gas pipeline network owned by, or under the management or control of, the gas transporter unless the person —
+32\.—(1) Subject to this section, no person shall commence or carry out, or cause or permit the commencement or carrying out of, any earthworks within the vicinity of any gas plant or gas pipe in a gas pipeline network owned by, or under the management or control of, a gas transporter unless the person —

 (a) has given to the gas transporter not less than 7 days’ notice in writing of the date on which it is proposed to commence the earthworks;

 (b) has obtained from the gas transporter the necessary information on the location of the gas plant or gas pipe; and

 (c) has consulted the gas transporter on the steps to be taken to prevent the gas plant or gas pipe from being damaged while the earthworks are being carried out.

+[Act 43 of 2018 wef 03/05/2019]

 (2) The Authority may, if it thinks fit in any particular case, modify the period for which a notice under subsection (1)(a) is to be given to a gas transporter.